algent-al/hexchat-icon-theme/README.md

 Copy all icons (or which you want) from PNG folder to ~/.config/hexchat/icons

-Note: These icons at size (18x18) and they are tested on Budgie DE system tray.
+Note: These png icons at size (18x18) are tested on Budgie DE system tray.

 **Icon Preview**